-4.Make a collage – cut out the pictures (using age-appropriate scissors) from old newspapers and magazines
+4.Make collages – cut out the pictures (using age-appropriate scissors) from old newspapers and magazines

-5.Make a model using old boxes, containers, sellotape and/or glue
+5.Make models using old boxes, containers, sellotape and/or glue

-7.Go on a shape walk in your home – record how many different shapes can you spot in the environment.
+7.Go on a shape walk in your home – record how many different shapes you can spot in the environment.
 Make pictures using cut-out shapes.
 Can you use circles, squares or rectangles to make a car?
 What shapes can you use to make a rocket?

 8.Play a board game, dominoes, a card game or play I-spy using the initial letter sound, not letter name.

-11. Keep a daily diary with a sentence or two about what has happened that day and an illustration.
+11. Keep a daily diary with a sentence or two about what has happened each day and an illustration.
 Use your sound mats and word mats to help you.